leehambley/lee.hambley.name/source/2016-04-24-seven-years-under-a-palm-tree.markdown

 then infantile StackOverflow (it was less than a year out of beta!), I'd also written the tremendously popular `capistrano-handbook` which I finally uploaded to Github on the same day that my code landed in Capistrano.
-I don't recall those two miletones being related, apparently it was just a coincidence!
+I don't recall those two milestones being related, apparently it was just a coincidence!

-Capistrano 3.x, as brutally different thought it may have been was incredibly well received, through the rewrite we lost thousands of lines of custom DSL code, gained a lot in speed and pluggability and an immeasurable amount in *maintainability*.
+Capistrano 3.x, as brutally different though it may have been, was incredibly well received, through the rewrite we lost thousands of lines of custom DSL code, gained a lot in speed and pluggability and an immeasurable amount in *maintainability*.
 Of course we also quietly dropped some seldom used features